Do you ever wonder why your blog never gets enough readers after putting so much time and effort into your content?

 A blog can be fun, but having others read and share your content can be even more enjoyable.
 The problem arises when you don’t receive any readership for your blog posts.

-It is entirely up to your content and your promotional strategies to gain traction.
+It is entirely up to your content and promotional strategies to gain traction.
 Have a look at the following reasons why nobody reads your blog.

 Consider these reasons why your blog is not getting attention:

-1. Your blog does not have a suitable direction
+2. Your blog does not have a suitable direction

-Wiredus is one of the top digital marketing agencies in India, providing various marketing services like SEO, content marketing, website development, etc. But what would happen if you arrived at our blog next week to discover we had written a blog on an irrelevant topic that is out of context?
+Wiredus is one of the top digital marketing agencies, providing various marketing services like SEO, content marketing, website development, etc. But what would happen if you arrived at our blog next week to discover we had written a blog on an irrelevant topic that is out of context?
 Of course, this is not true for news journals and blogs that cover almost everything because of their wider reach.
+If our team started writing blog posts on random, inconsistent topics every week, we would quickly lose readers.
+That’s right!

-2. You don’t use the power of SEO
+3. You don’t use the power of SEO

 When you clicked on a Google search result back in the day, you often found a spammy blog post full of ads with no value.
 It was common back then to stuff keywords into your blog posts to trick search engines.
-It would still rank highly in search results even if the article was completely unintelligible and worthless.
+It would still rank highly in search results even if the article is unintelligible and worthless.

 Several things can be done to improve the SEO of your blog posts and articles, although getting traffic to your blog post can’t be accomplished overnight.